 Delete Attachments in Gmail Without Deleting Email

-Sometimes, you only want to delete attachments and leave the message body intact.
-Unfortunately, Gmail doesn’t support this option, and you’d need third-party apps to use it.
+⚠️ Important: If you only want to delete attachments and leave the message body intact, you should know that Gmail doesn’t support this option, and you’d need third-party apps to use it.

 Fortunately, there are workarounds to help you preserve emails but delete their unwanted attachments.

-The easiest way is to forward the emails to yourself manually but without the attachments.
-You can create one folder for these messages or use several folders to organize them per the original sender.
-This will help you locate the messages when you need them in the future.
+High-size attachments in Sent Mail also consume storage.
+You can forward these emails to yourself without the attachments.
+Create one folder (Gmail label) for these messages, or use several folders to organize them per the original sender.

-Once you’ve saved the original messages this way, then you can go ahead and delete the original message that contained the attachment.
+Once you’ve saved the original messages, delete the original message that contained the attachment.

 However, some of these methods involve manipulating Gmail.
 You should ensure your email is backed up properly before trying to separate attachments from messages.
 Try these methods with 1-2 unimportant messages first before using them to bulk delete attachments.